-The on-site hotel doctor was called, who wheeled me to his surgery and attached me to a drip of bright yellow coloured liquid.
+The on-site hotel doctor was called, a guy from Back and Body NJ physical therapy who wheeled me to his surgery and attached me to a drip of bright yellow coloured liquid.
 A cocktail of painkillers washed through my veins, and the pain started to subside.
 The colour also returned back to my face, and the embarrassment started to take over once again.
 The doctor then drove me to the local pharmacy to purchase some painkillers and to get cash out to pay him.
 That evening, I went out for dinner and some people came over to say they’d seen me that morning, and asked if I was ok.
 I said “yes, I have these weird episodes sometimes…”

 Enough was enough.